 The formation of Study Circles and Action Groups has the potential for significantly accelerating our transition to the ‘Next System’ by harnessing the power of collective learning and collective action.

 Action Groups are composed of people that are already engaged in common action around issues that they share.
 An Action Group may be formed before, during, or following the commencement of the MOOC.
-A group that came together as a Study Circle to enhance their learning in the course may become an Action Group to implement what they have learned into action on the ground – whether in their own locale or as part of a larger effort at regional or even national and international levels.
+A group that comes together as a Study Circle to study together to increase their grasp of learning materials in the course may later become an Action Group to implement what they have learned into action on the ground – whether in their own locale or as part of a larger effort at regional or even national and international levels.

-Whether it is a Study Circle or an Action Group, the following strategies have proved effective in ensuring that peer learning and collective action lead to stronger group formation, promote participation, and strengthen leadership skills.
+Whether it is a Study Circle or an Action Group, the following strategies have proven effective, ensure that peer learning and collective action lead to stronger group formation, promote participation, and strengthen leadership skills.

 Here are some guidelines to help ensure that your group maximizes benefits to all involved.